Google Ads AI agent that catches wasted spend the same day

 How to measure ROI from a Google Ads AI tool

-Deploy Google Ads teammate- AI teammates hub
+- AI teammates hub

 See the top-level category framework and rollout model.

-- AI marketing teammates hub
+- AI marketing agents hub

 Return to the marketing category page and core channel pages.

-- SEO teammate page
+- SEO agent page

 Connect paid-search operations with Search Console and keyword workflows.

-- Building effective agents — Anthropic
+- Building effective agents by Anthropic

 Anthropic's guide to building reliable AI agent systems.